-The County continues to map new or newly installed or discovered stormwater infrastructure throughout unincorporated Thurston County.
-Ultimately, the County aims to map the location of all public and relevant private stormwater infrastructure in the unincorporated areas of the County, both inside and outside the Permit regulated area.
+The County continues to map new, replaced or discovered stormwater infrastructure throughout unincorporated Thurston County.
+Ultimately, the County aims to map the location of all public and relevant private stormwater infrastructure10 in the unincorporated areas of the County, both inside and outside the Permit regulated area.
 This is an ongoing challenge due to facility replacement, new development and redevelopment, and discovery of previously unknown systems.

-&lt;sup>9 Relevant private stormwater infrastructure generally refers to stormwater systems subject to requirements contained in the County's municipal stormwater permit.
+10 Relevant private stormwater infrastructure generally refers to stormwater systems subject to requirements contained in the County's municipal stormwater permit.